projectatomic/dockerfile_lint/README.md

 ```

 #Credits
-The linter is based on https://github.com/Runnable/validate-dockerfile and https://github.com/goern/dockerfile_checker
+The linter is based on https://github.com/aweiteka/dockerfile_checker

 # License
 MIT